langchain-ai/langchain/docs/modules/indexes/document_loaders.rst

 The following document loaders are provided:

-Transformer Loaders
+Transform Loaders
 ------------------------------

-These **transformer** loaders transform data from a specific format into the Document format.
+These **transform** loaders transform data from a specific format into the Document format.
 For example, there are **transformers** for CSV and SQL.
 Mostly, these loaders input data from files but sometime from URLs.